 If your network’s Wi-Fi signal gets interrupted or drops for some reason during the cook, data updates will be delayed while Signals attempts to reconnect to your network.
 After the reconnection is made, it may take up to 1 minute for probe data to appear in the app, after which updates will occur according to the interval rate you have chosen.
-You can set the interval update rate to 10, 20, 30, or 60 seconds apart.
+You can set the interval update rate in your Signals’ Settings to 15, 30, or 60 seconds apart.

 Where can I find instructions for my Signals?

-Instructions for using the ThermoWorks BBQ app (such as recording and graphing temperatures and changing the measurement intervals) are found in the app and in the ThermoWorks BBQ app and in the online help file, located here.
+Instructions for using the ThermoWorks app (such as recording and graphing temperatures and changing the measurement intervals) are found in the app and in the ThermoWorks app (left-hand menu>Help Center) and in the online help file, located here.

 My Signals thermometer is not working.
 All I seem to get is a flashing “NO PROBE” in one of the channels.
 The probe is inserted correctly.
-Any clue what’s wrong?
+What’s wrong?